 Short-term rentals also collect and remit the 6% Pennsylvania hotel occupancy tax plus local add-ons (typically 5-7% in Allegheny County), and the Pittsburgh registration requirement applies.
 These are collection obligations, not extra costs to the investor, but failing to register can trigger penalties.
 The dashboard calculates after-tax returns using location-specific rates.

-Explore Pittsburgh in the dashboard
+Take Pittsburgh further in the dashboard

-View Pittsburgh →Need full filtering and saved scenarios?
+Open Pittsburgh →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.